bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

                 \end{array}
               \right. \\ \tag{10}

-Basically, for a given node, only connect it to nodes that have an index less than or equal to it's index.
+Basically, for a given node, only connect it to nodes in the previous layer that have an index less than or equal to its index.
 This will guarantee that a given index will recursively obey our auto-regressive property.

 The output mask has a slightly different rule: